Dave-team/Knowledge-base/Business-Intelligence/BI principles.md

 - Source data has been looked at as is in a fairly good state
 - Available resources: people are in a state where they know that BI is needed and spend time on it
 - The available data needs to warrant a BI system and the implementation needs to be feasible

+### Indicators that BI is needed
+- Out of the box reporting by tools is no longer sufficient and creates knowledge silos
+- Heavy maintenance to sustain in Google Sheets / Excel
+- Increase in data volume exceeds limits of current solutions
+- Unclear definitions of core KPIs resulting in conflicting analysis and communication
+- Growing demand for more advanced analytics
+- Frequent data inconsistencies issues and consequent lack of trust in reports
+- Increased complexity of calculations / logic due to more advanced business logic
+- Requirements to create dashboards visualize performance from multiple sources.
+Or in general: requirements to combine data from multiple sources
+- Lots of time consumed on data analysis
+- Many manual tasks such as manual historicizing of KPIs per week

 ### Measuring BI success